-The resulting 350-lb uranium regulus, called the derby, is broken out, remelted in a vacuum furnace, and held at 1454°C to volatilize and remove the impurities.
+The resulting 350-lb uranium regulus, called the derby, is broken out, remelted in a vacuum furnace, and held at 1,454°C to volatilize and remove the impurities.
 It then is recast in graphite molds to produce the ingot.
-This is formed into 1- to 2-inch-diameter rods by extrusion and rolling-mill operations followed by machining and cladding with aluminum.
+This is formed into 1- to 2-in.-diameter rods by extrusion and rolling-mill operations followed by machining and cladding with aluminum.
 Its primary use is for plutonium production; however, some of the depleted metal is used for shipping-cask shields, military projectiles, and counterweights.
-The magnesium fluoride byproduct is ground and screened to provide material for lining the metal reduction bombs.
-Excess MgF_2 is disposed of as a low-level waste.
+The magnesium fluoride by-product is ground and screened to provide material for lining the metal reduction bombs.
+Excess MgF2 is disposed of as a low-level waste.

-Uranium Enrichment.
-Enrichment of uranium-235, from 0.711 percent as present in natural uranium, is essential to the economical operation of light water reactors where the fuel life is a function of the enrichment.
-With approximately 4.95 percent U-235 fuel, the pressurized light water reactors produce an average of about 55,000 thermal megawatt-days of energy/metric ton of uranium during the 4.5 years the fuel is in the reactors.
-In the naval submarine and ship reactors using highly enriched U-235, the fuel life exceeds ten years.
+Uranium enrichment.
+Enrichment of uranium-235, from 0.711% as present in natural uranium, is essential to the economical operation of LWRs where the fuel life is a function of the enrichment.
+With approximately 4.95% U-235 fuel, the pressurized LWRs produce an average of about 55,000 thermal megawatt-days of energy/metric ton of uranium during the 4.5 years the fuel is in the reactors.
+In the naval submarine and ship reactors using highly enriched U-235, the fuel life exceeds 10 years.
 During the original development, gaseous diffusion was selected over electromagnetic separation and thermal diffusion to separate uranium isotopes.
-Enrichment represents about 15 to 25 percent of the production cost (fuel plus operations and maintenance cost) of nucleargenerated electricity.
+Enrichment represents about 15-25% of the production cost (fuel plus operations and maintenance cost) of nuclear-generated electricity.
 Gas centrifugal separators are now used in newer enrichment plants.
-Two other technologies are now in various stages of development that might reduce this cost by a factor of four; they are based on jet nozzles and lasers.
-The relative capabilities of the different methods are shown in Table 21.11.
-Separation in the ultra-high-speed centrifuge depends on isotopic mass difference, as does the jet nozzle.35 The last-named device is a pneumatic cyclone with a highvelocity gas flow induced by a high differential pressure.
+Laser technology is now in various stages of development that might reduce this cost by a factor of 4.
+Separation in the ultra-high-speed centrifuge depends on isotopic mass difference, as does the jet nozzle [35].
+The last-named device is a pneumatic cyclone with a high-velocity gas flow induced by a high differential pressure.